Glossary

 Profit of a company after deduction of all expenses, taxes and interest within a financial year

-Prohibition of capitalisation
+Prohibition of capitalization

 Prohibition of recognising certain costs as assets

-project management
+Project management

 Purchase method